ssl-hep/ServiceX_frontend/README.md

 - By default the library looks for a file `servicex_query_cache.json` in the current working directory, or a parent directory of the current working directory.
 - To trigger the creation and updating of a cache file call the function `update_local_query_cache()`.
 If you like you can pass in a filename/path.
 By default it will use `servicex_query_cache.json` in the local directory.
 The file will be both used for look-ups and will be updated with all subsequent queries.
 Except under very special cases, it is suggested that one users the filename `servicex_query_cache.json`.
+- You can also create the file by using the bash command `touch servicex_query_cache.json` - if you are using the default name.
 - If that file is present when a query is run, it will attempt to download the data from the endpoint, only resubmitting the query if the endpoint doesn't know about the query.
 As long as the file `servicex_query_cache.json` is in the current working directory (or above), it will be picked up automatically: no need to call `update_local_query_cache()`.

 The cache search order is as follows: